NathanielCoxson/Chapter11Quiz/README.md

 Repository link: https://github.com/NathanielCoxson/Chapter11Quiz <br> Live Site: https://cuteanimalpics.netlify.app/ <br>
+The live site can be used to test the site without having to run it locally.
+Otherwise, you just need to open index.html to view it.

 The script for user interaction is just a simple button that pulls and displays an image for a limited time period.
 The images themselves are pulled from two different APIs, a random cat image API at https://api.thecatapi.com, and